lchen456/GooglePayAPI/README.md

 For simplicity's sake, we have decided to just implement one color (purple).
 However, the code can be applied to multiple other colors as well.
 `Goal: the user can "buy" a color and apply that color to the app background`

+## To Test
+Please be logged into a google account that has been registered with google pay and has a payment method available!

 ## Setup
 [Setup](https://developers.google.com/pay/api/android/guides/setup)
 - minSdkVersion : 19 or higher